-The representation determines the way people think about particular objects, events, situations, and even social practices (Signes, 2007).
-However, it should be noted that the representation is not always described objectively; it depends on the group who has the power to represent and disseminate particular meaning (Vihersalo, 2009).
-The group then decides "what is to be taken as the correct. appropriate, or preferred representation" (Holquist, 1983; Fairclough, 1992; Wodak, 2001 as cited in Wenden, 2005, p.
+Representation determines the way people think about particular objects, events, situations, and even social practices (Signes, 2007).
+However, it should be noted that representation is not always described objectively; it depends on the group who has the power to represent and disseminate particular meaning (Vihersalo, 2009).
+The group then decides "what is to be taken as the correct, appropriate, or preferred representation" (Holquist, 1983; Fairclough, 1992; Wodak, 2001 as cited in Wenden, 2005, p.
 90).
-As the result, the representation is often manipulated, exaggerated, or distorted (Signes, 2007).
+As a result, representation is often manipulated, exaggerated, or distorted (Signes, 2007).

 Another concept that is important in this research is Critical Discourse Analysis (CDA).
 To understand the concept of CDA, it is necessary to see how CDA defines discourse.
 Discourse is not simply an isolated textual or dialogical structure (van Dijk, 1988).
 It is seen as socially constructed ways that do not only shape but also enable (social) reality (Foucault, 1977; Paltridge, 2006).
-It helps to establish also power relations between social classes, gender, or majorities and minorities groups (Wodak & Meyer, 2009).
-Therefore, CDA acts as an approach that critically investigates the relationship between discourse and the reproduction of power in social interactions practices and

-(Fairclough, 1995 as cited in Mancini, 2011).
+It also helps to establish power relations between social classes, gender, or majority and minority groups (Wodak & Meyer, 2009).
+Therefore, CDA acts as an approach that critically investigates the relationship between discourse and the reproduction of power in social practices and interactions (Fairclough, 1995 as cited in Mancini, 2011).

-CDA develops into many approaches that emerge with their characteristics. own They are Dispositive Analysis (Jäger and Maier), Sociocognitive Approach (van Dijk), Social Actors Approach Leeuwen), (van Dialectical-Relational Approach (Fairclough), and Discourse Historical Approach (Wodak).
-The last approach, Historical Discourse Approach (DHA), focuses on political issues by emphasizing on historical dimension of the issues and the background of the social and political fields within which the issues are embedded (van Leeuwen & Wodak, 1999; Wodak, 2010).
+CDA develops into many approaches that emerge with their own characteristics.
+They are Analysis (Jäger and Dispositive Maier).
+Sociocognitive Approach (van Dijk), Social Actors Approach (van Leeuwen), Dialectical-Relational Approach (Fairclough), and Discourse Historical Approach (Wodak).
+The last approach, Discourse Historical Approach (DHA), focuses on political issues by emphasizing on the historical dimension of the issues and the background of the social and political fields within which the issues are embedded (van Leeuwen & Wodak, 1999; Wodak, 2010).

-DHA considers the historical and current context of the subject investigated important as they allow deconstruct intertextual to and interdiscursive relations of the subject.
-Intertextuality refers to the relation of one text to other texts where a text may implicitly or explicitly cite the others, both in the past and in the present (Paltridge, 2006). the On other hand, interdiscursivity denotes the connection between discourses in a various ways through explicit or implicit references (Wodak & Forchtner, 2014).

-In specific analyzing a discourse and related texts, DHA uses discursive strategies as the tools.
+DHA considers the historical and current context of the subject investigated important as they deconstruct intertextual and interdiscursive relations of the subject.
+Intertextuality refers to the relation of one text to other texts where a text may implicitly or explicitly cite the others, both in the past and in the present (Paltridge, 2006).
+On the other hand, interdiscursivity denotes the connection between discourses in various ways through explicit or implicit references (Wodak & Forchtner, 2014).
+In analyzing a specific discourse and related texts, DHA uses discursive strategies as the tools.
 Discursive strategy means an elaborate and systematic ways of using language to reach a particular social, political, psychological, or linguistic goal (Wodak & Meyer, 2009).
 Discursive strategy consists of five strategies: nomination, predication, argumentation, perspectivization, and intensification.
 Out of those five discursive strategies mentioned above, this research focuses on two strategies, namely nomination and predication strategies.

 Nomination strategy is a strategy in using linguistic devices to refer to persons, things, places, or event.
 By using this strategy, the speaker or writer can reveal political, social, or psychological interests or purposes (Reisigl & Wodak, 2001).
-There are many linguistic devices that can be used in this strategy, for instance through membership categorization devices such as deixis, anthroponym, and metonymic.
+There are many linguistic devices that can be used in this strategy; for instance, through membership categorization devices such as deixis, anthroponym, and metonymic.
 The analysis can also be done by using metaphor and synecdoche (Wodak & Meyer, 2009).

-After being identified by nomination strategy, the persons, things, places, or event are analyzed by using predication strategy.
-Predication strategy is a strategy in attaching persons, animals, or objects with qualities some or characteristics.
+After being identified by nomination strategy, the persons, things, places, or events are analyzed by using predication strategy.
+Predication strategy is a strategy in attaching persons, animals, or objects with some qualities or characteristics.
 This strategy is aimed at representing social actors more or less positively or negatively (Reisigl & Wodak, 2001).
-The strategy is realized by stereotypical, evaluative attribution (in the form of adjective, relative clause, infinitive phrase, and prepositional phrase), explicit, collocation. rhetorical figure (including hyperboles and litotes), and allusion (Wodak & Meyer, 2009).
+The strategy is realized by stereotypical, evaluative attribution (in the form of adjective, relative clause, infinitive phrase, and prepositional phrase), explicit, collocation, rhetorical figure (including hyperboles and litotes), and allusion (Wodak & Meyer, 2009).